-If a child is exhibiting behavior that continues regardless of intervention from staff, we first determine (in consultation with the parents) if the behavior seems to stem from a persistent difficulty or is simply a phase of development.
+If a child is exhibiting behavior that continues regardless of intervention from staff, parents and staff first determine if the behavior seems to stem from a persistent difficulty or is simply a phase of development.
 If the situation is determined to be a pattern, parents and staff hold a special conference to align the approaches to take with the child at home and at school.

-If a child is exhibiting extreme behaviors which endanger self or others, or causes their peers to feel unsafe, the child may either be sent home immediately or sent to spend the remainder of the day in the school office.
-The Director may also ask that the child stay home from school the following day for further reflection (see Suspension and Expulsion Policy below).
+If a child is exhibiting extreme behaviors which endanger self or others, or causes their peers to feel unsafe, the child is sent home immediately.
+The child may also be asked to stay home from school the following day for further reflection (see Suspension and Expulsion Policy below).

-When the child is not adjusting to our environment and there is a serious question of whether the child can function happily and safely at school, the staff may set a limited probationary period in an attempt to resolve the situation and to meet the child's needs.
-At the end of that period, staff and parents meet again to decide what further action is to be taken.
+When the child is not adjusting to our environment and there is a serious question of whether the child can function happily and safely at DMS, the staff may set a limited probationary period in an attempt to resolve the situation to meet the child's needs.
+At the end of that period, staff and parents will meet again to decide what further action is to be taken.
 It may be determined that a child must seek professional therapeutic assistance in order to continue at DMS.
 If the parents decline this assistance, or the negative/threatening behavior continues, DMS reserves the right to release the family from the enrollment agreement.